 The power tools you need in your content marketing toolbox

 Most businesses are small businesses.
 And yours is probably no different.
-Unfairly or not you have to compete with larger and better-funded opponents.
+Unfairly or not you, have to compete with larger and better-funded opponents.
 Content Marketing is a weapon that your David can use against their Goliath.
-But to do it right you have to have the right tools.
-This post provides many that can help you attract visitors to your website and convert them into customers.
+But to do it right, you have to have the right tools.
+This post lists many that can help you attract visitors to your website and convert them into customers.

 There is an ever-growing myriad of digital marketing mediums and platforms.
 And they require many marketing tools in order to be used successfully.
 These include strategic and creative tools.
 In this post, I want to share some useful lists of mostly free ones that I’ve come across.
 I will also note which tools I use in the various categories to create effective content marketing.